castlegateit/cgit-wp-socialize/README.md

 ## Widget

 The plugin also provides a widget that has the same options for choosing the networks to display and what to include in the output (text, icons, or both).
-The widget uses the `getLinks()` method to render the HTML links.
+The widget uses the `renderNetworks()` method to render the HTML links.

 ## Default CSS